Aaron-Limbu/File-Manager/README.md

 simple file manager

-if you want to run this code with pyfiglet install it using pip install pyfiglet
+if you want to run this code with pyfiglet pip install pyfiglet    ( for installing pyfiglet) else remove it